Sandwich: Joint Configuration Search and Hot-Switching for Efficient CPU LLM Serving: Overview

 \section{\sys{} Overview}

-\sys{} consists of two main components as shown in Fig.~\ref{fig:wf_sandwich}, service configuration generation (S1) and kernel orchestration (S2) are ran offline.
-In the service configuration generation, \sys{} parses the CPU (NUMA) architecture using system tools and constructs the fundamental \textit{TopoTree}, modeling the memory hierarchy using a tree.
-An exploration stage then enumerates all possible latent sub-structures between tree nodes, followed by a group transform to discover all core utilization plans with all cores activated for prefill, and a remove transform to discover all core utilization plans with some cores removed for decode.
-Both results are given to TopoTree interpretation, where \textit{sandwich-config} algorithm generates the spectrum of service configurations from a TopoTree.
-In the tensor program generation, \textit{sandwich-kernel} algorithm generates a collection of computational slices and their polymerization plans for dynamic shapes required by the LLM model, separately for prefill and decode stage.
-Finally, the two service configurations and collections of tensor programs are used at runtime, for the prefill and decode phases respectively.
+\sys{} comprises two core components, as illustrated in Fig.~\ref{fig:wf_sandwich}: service configuration generation (S1) and kernel orchestration (S2), both executed offline.
+For service configuration generation, \sys{} first parses the CPU (NUMA) architecture via system tools to construct the fundamental \textit{TopoTree}.
+An exploration phase then enumerates all potential latent sub-structures among tree nodes using group transforms; it further employs remove transforms to discover all valid core utilization plans—wherein a subset of cores is reserved for decode operations.
+The resulting TopoTree is translated into two key schemes: a shared parallelism scheme and a core utilization scheme tailored for the decode phase.
+For tensor program generation, \sys{} produces two sets of dedicated kernels: prefill kernels aligned with the prefill service configuration, and decode kernels matched to the decode service configuration.
+At runtime, these paired configurations and their corresponding optimized kernels are executed via hot-switching (S3).